 Companies may underwrite the costs of social events at a conference, exhibition or seminar.
 However, the social aspect should be of modest value, in proportion to the scale of the event and secondary to the educational purpose of the event.

 Scholarships or other special funds may be provided or paid for by companies for the purpose of allowing appropriately qualified individuals to attend educational conferences and seminars.
 Attendance of such events must be approved by the institution employing the individual.
-The delegate fee must not be paid directly to that individual and should be paid to their employer where possible.
+The delegate fee must not be paid directly to that individual.

 There must be no link between subsidies for conferences, exhibitions or seminars and the outcome of purchasing decisions.